HL7/fhir-shorthand/input/pagecontent/reference.md

 * References to one or more resources or profiles, <code>Reference({Resource/Profile1} <span class="optional">or {Resource/Profile2} or {Resource/Profile3}...</span>)</code>
 * Canonicals for one or more resources or profiles, <code>Canonical({Resource/Profile1} <span class="optional">or {Resource/Profile2} or {Resource/Profile3}...</span>)</code>

+and where `{contentUrl}` is a URL referencing the element whose properties will be used to define this element.
+This type of element definition is typically used with recursively nested elements, such as [Questionnaire.item.item](https://www.hl7.org/fhir/R4/questionnaire-definitions.html#Questionnaire.item.item).
+Refer to the [ElementDefinition documentation](http://hl7.org/fhir/R4/elementdefinition-definitions.html#ElementDefinition.contentReference) for more information about using `contentReference`.

 Note the following:

+* An add element rule **at minimum** must specify:
+  * an element path, cardinality, type, and short description, OR
-* An add element rule **at minimum** must specify an element path, cardinality, type, and short description.
+  * an element path, cardinality, the `contentReference` keyword, content reference URL, and short description.
 * Flags and longer definition are optional.
 * The longer definition can also be a multi-line (triple quoted) string.
 * If a longer definition is not specified, the element's definition will be set to the same text as the specified short description.